-When my grandparents came to the U.S., they made the choice to de-ethnicise their last name, in order to start a business.
-To be fair, the decision made them.
-They went from being the Perivolaris family, coming from a small island in the Mediterranean, named Xios, to the “Perry family,” an American, now anglicanized family pursuing a dream.
-It was a dream with a lot of sacrifice, both mental and physical.
-It came with a price tag – we were not free to be who we fully were or safe to honor where we came from.
-This story is one of many, we, as a country, are too familiar with.
+When my family came to the United States, they made the choice to de-ethnicized their last name.
+They went from being the Perivolaris family, coming from a small Greek island off the coast of Turkey, called Xios, to the “Perry family,” a more American, more Anglicanized-sounding family pursuing a new life.
+This dream came with sacrifices which were both mental and physical.
+They were not free to be who they fully were or safe to honor where we came from.
+This story is one of many we are too familiar with.

-No matter how you identify or where you come from – the work we create is intended for you.
-Our work is a celebration and an exploration of our identities, which can now exist in the light.
-We don’t have to hide anymore.
-This is to us – changing the story – let us use the work that’s been done to spread love and get closer to truth.
-Let us not keep what was beautiful and mystical and very ancient in the dark any longer.
-Instead, may we create a safe zone to open up to every angle of humanity and find joy and comfort in the narrative.
+The work we create is intended for those who wish to live their authenticity and honor truth.
+Our work is a celebration and an exploration of identity, which can now exist in the light.
+This is to us – changing the story – and telling ours.
+Let us not keep what was beautiful, mystical and ancient in the dark any longer.
+Instead, we’ll create a portal to open up to every angle of humanity and find joy and comfort in our authenticity and connection.

 Victoria is a native New Yorker, born into a Greek and Italian family.
 Her writing draws from her nuanced cultural and familial experience and is rooted in magical realism.
 She studied Creative Writing and Psychology, graduating from New York University.
 Victoria’s storytelling and production illuminate the power of visceral emotion and mysticism for healing and alchemizing life’s heart breaks into art.
 As a survivor of gun violence, Victoria is an advocate for mental health and through her artistry, she is finding her voice.
 She wrote, directed and performed in the teaser for “10:04,” and is excited to begin filming later this fall.